It seems like we’ve entered the era of ADHD epidemics.

 Let me explain:

-The usual treatment for ADHD involves medications which are amphetamine and methylphenidate stimulants, as we discussed before in this article.
+The usual treatment for ADHD involves amphetamine and methylphenidate stimulants.

-This type of medications increases focus, but decreases relaxation.
-Depending on the person, they also have a bunch of side effects, like appetite reduction, nausea, abdominal cramping and insomnia.
+These types of drugs increase focus but decrease relaxation.
+Depending on the person, they also have a bunch of side effects, like appetite reduction, nausea, abdominal cramping, and insomnia.

-So, it’s not surprising that kids suffering from ADHD start using marijuana at a young age, and it’s certainly not surprising that adults are using cannabis to ease their nerves and keep them calm.
+So, it’s not surprising how kids that suffer from ADHD start using marijuana at a young age, and it’s certainly not surprising that adults use cannabis to ease their nerves and remain calm.

-One of the few scientists to study the exact connection between marijuana and ADHD was Dr. David Bearman — a very knowledgeable physician in the U.S. in the field of medicinal marijuana.
+One of the few scientists to study the exact connection between marijuana and ADHD is Dr. David Bearman — a very famous physician in the field of medicinal marijuana.

-Dr. Bearman also likes to point out how marijuana is very beneficial in easing side effects of ADHD medications.
-One good example is using cannabis to increase appetite — loss of appetite is a well known side effect of Adderall.
+Dr. Bearman likes to point out how marijuana is very beneficial in easing side effects of ADHD medications.
+One good example is using cannabis to increase appetite — loss of appetite is a well-known side effect of Adderall.

 Some strains are known to increase appetite, so they can reduce those annoying side effects of ADHD drugs.